nguyenphucishere/pg-expense-management/README.md

 A tool that help you manage your expense ;) or just ... calculate numbers

--- Created by Phuc
+-- Created by Phuc\n
--- Aptech 4th semester project
+-- Aptech 4th semester project\n
 -- Copyright Phuc.
-All right right reserved
+All right right reserved\n
 -- Please credit when downloading my code.
 Please 😢